cloudtoid/gateway-core/README.md

 A proxy typically uses the [`Via`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Via) header for tracking message forwards, avoiding request loops, and identifying the protocol capabilities of senders along the request/response chain.

+According to [RFC7230](https://datatracker.ietf.org/doc/html/rfc7230#section-5.7.1), a proxy must send an appropriate `Via` header field in each message that it forwards.
+An HTTP-to-HTTP gateway must send an appropriate `Via` header field in each inbound request message and may send a `Via` header field in forwarded response messages.

 This header is a comma-separated list of proxies along the message chain with the closest proxy to the sender being the left-most value.

 The value added by GatewayCore includes the pseudonym of the proxy.
 This default name is `gwcore` but can be customized with `proxyName`: